-- 24. The meeting will take place at a mutually convenient time within the period specified by the timetable above.
-The meeting will take place at a suitable location, most likely Osteopathy House.
-The meeting should take place in an atmosphere of mutual respect, cooperation and support. - 25.
-At the discretion of the reviewer, and with the consent of the member concerned, the meeting may be conducted by telephone, online platform, or other electronic means .
+25. The meeting will take place at a mutually convenient time within the period specified by the timetable above.
+The meeting can be conducted in-person at an appropriate location, by telephone, via an online platform, or other electronic means.
+The meeting should take place in an atmosphere of mutual respect, cooperation and support.